Trumpet Instruction

 Matt Putz, Ed.D.

 Matt is a multi-instrumentalist (piano, trumpet, drums, bass, Electronic Valve Instrument), vocalist, and music educator with over 30 years of professional performance and teaching experience.
 Matt has mentored and led musicians in worship bands and church choirs since 1995, including over a decade as a full-time worship pastor.
 As a trumpet player, he won the 1990 MTNA National High School Brass Competition and was runner-up in the 1992 MTNA National Collegiate Brass Competition, as well as performing extensively as a soloist and ensemble member for many years.
-(Fun fact: Although most of that work was in classical settings, he did play lead trumpet in a jazz ensemble that opened shows for Maynard Ferguson & Big Bop Nouveau, the Airmen of Note, and the Wynton Marsalis Quintet, and all before he turned 21!)
 Matt’s Doctorate in Education is from Nova Southeastern University, his Bachelor of Music Education is from the University of North Dakota, and his Master of Divinity is from North American Baptist Seminary.

 Lesson FAQs